rowak/nanoleaf-aurora/README.md

 Indicates that the body content of a request is invalid.
 If this exception is thrown, one or more arguments may have been invalid when an API method was called.
 ### 500 - Internal Server Error
 I'm not sure what exactly causes this error, but something goes wrong inside the Aurora (this exception can only be thrown by the ``Setup.destroyAccessToken()`` method).

+## HttpRequestException
+An HttpRequestException might be thrown by any of the methods in the Aurora class that need to communicate with the physical aurora.
+However, an HttpRequestException can only be thrown by these methods if the aurora cannot be connected to *after* the aurora object is initialized.
+An HttpRequestException will also be thrown when the aurora object is created if the physical aurora cannot be connected to.